 There are many benefits to rescuing a Standard Poodle instead of buying one.

-In addition, you will also know whether an adult Poodle has any behavioral or temperament problems.
+For starters, you will also know whether an adult Poodle has any behavioral or temperament problems.

 This will give you a good idea if it’s a good fit for your family, especially if you have young kids.